Jobs at Strawshop

 Strawberry Theatre Workshop welcomes the opportunity to meet and collaborate with local artists.
 On average, half of every Strawshop cast and crew are artists new to the company.
-Unfortunately, current resources dictate that we do only do a few major projects each year, usually with a complete production company of twelve or smaller.
+Unfortunately, current resources dictate that we do only do a few major projects each year, usually with a complete production company of fifteen or smaller.
 As much as we would like to embrace the whole community, professional opportunities are scarce.

-Digital résumés and headshots are welcome by email, but artists should not expect a reply unless inquiring about a specific staff opportunity (below).
+Digital résumés and headshots are welcome by email, but artists should not expect a reply unless inquiring about a specific opportunity (below).
 Unsolicited physical materials will be discarded.

 As a general philosophy, the most impressive asset a potential new collaborator brings to an interview or an audition is familiarity with the company's previous work and an understanding of its mission.